 CO₂ turned into stone with the Carbfix process

 With 44.01’s technology, we are exploring a new storage location: Oman.
 Their technology dissolves the captured CO₂ in water to create CO₂ charged water.
-This is then injected into peridotite rock formations underground and mineralized using our technology.
+This is then injected into peridotite rock formations underground.

 CO₂ turned into stone with the 44.01 process